szczyglis-dev/ultimate-chain-parser/README.md

       ],
     ];
 ```
-**- replace_block_before** - `array` A list of regular expressions to replace or pre-prepare a data block with another, run over the entire data block before trying to match.
-Can be used to pre-filter the data before each match attempt.
-You can enter many, in text form each expression on a new line, or directly in the array.
+**- replace_block_before** - `array` A list of regular expressions to replace or pre-prepare a data block with another, applied to the entire data block before attempting to match.
+This can be used to pre-filter the data before each match attempt.
+You can enter multiple expressions, either in text form with each expression on a new line, or directly in a PHP array.

   *Syntax:* /REGEX/ => "REPLACED STRING" (one pattern per line).